CKKQ/High-dim-BEKK/README.md

   Parameter/path estimation & recursion:
   - e.g., `estimate_A_dict_from_R_list`, `estimate_K_dict_from_Psi_list`,
     `compute_sigma_sequence_from_bekk_arch`, `omega_from_B_est`
-  - Produces one-step-ahead covariance paths Σ_t consumed by backtests
+  - Produces one-step-ahead covariance paths $\Sigma_t$ consumed by backtests

 > **Summary:** `core/` contains your **research implementation** (structure + regularization + optimization + estimation).
 > Its output is $\Sigma_t$ used directly by the backtesting layer.